iiasa/RE4AFAGRI_platform/README.md

 ## Customising the analysis

-Consult the [Wiki documentation](https://github.com/iiasa/RE4AFAGRI_platform/wiki) (to be released in May 2023) for a detailed characterisation of the modules and key input datasets, parameters, and scenarios definition and updating.
+Consult the [Wiki documentation](https://github.com/iiasa/RE4AFAGRI_platform/wiki) for a detailed characterisation of the modules and key input datasets, parameters, and scenarios definition and updating.

 ## Examining the results